-DISPLAY MESSAGE DESCRIPTION CHANGE PARAMETER VALUES Allows the user to set values for functions such as motor overload settings, dry well condition, time to restart after a fault, etc. READ MEASURED VALUES Displays measured values such as output current, input voltage, load power factor, etc. READ TIMERS Records motor run time and drive on time.
+DISPLAY MESSAGE DESCRIPTION CHANGE PARAMETER VALUES Allows the user to set values for functions such as motor overload settings, dry well condition, time to restart after a fault, etc. FILE SYSTEM Opens the SD card menu for importing and exporting settings READ MEASURED VALUES Displays measured values such as output current, input voltage, load power factor, etc. READ TIMERS Records motor run time and drive on time.
 RESTART LOG A re-settable fault log that records the number of times a particular fault has occurred.
 The number of faults counted in this log can be cleared through the CLEAR MEMORY menu.
 FAULT LOG Records the number of times a particular fault has occurred and records the time and date of the 20 most recent faults.
 FAULT LOG cannot be reset by the user.
 CLEAR MEMORY This function clears the Restart Log and Timers.
 All fault counters in the Restart Log will be reset to zero.
-If any number of automatic restarts have been allowed through parameters in the Auto Restart Parameters ( Table 16 ), the counter on these faults will be set to zero.
+If any number of automatic restarts have been allowed through parameters in the Auto Restart Parameters ( Table 12 ), the counter on these faults will be set to zero.
 SETUP WIZARD This allows the user to quickly setup common control schemes: Constant Pressure Control, Flow Control, Tank Level Control, Pump Down Control, and Suction Pump Control.
 Using these wizards will allow adequate control of most systems, but if additional fine-tuning is needed, see lists of adjustable parameters in Section 4 .